Skip to main content

 Whatever the reason for adopting a minimalist lifestyle, it has undeniable positive effects on both people and the environment.
 Among the first, Forbes magazine lists the following:

-• It helps to reduce the most polluting industrial activities, such as textile manufacturing, and the overexploitation of natural resources.
+Helps cut back on highly polluting industries, such as textile manufacturing, and prevents overexploitation of natural resources.

-• It reduces the use and presence of plastics, which are particularly harmful to seas and oceans, by replacing them with biodegradable materials.
+Limits the use of plastics, particularly those harmful to seas and oceans, replacing them with biodegradable materials.